-An air purifier is an appliance that pulls in air from inside your home, filters it, and releases cleaner air back into the room.
+An air purifier is an appliance that pulls in airborne particles from inside your home, filters it, and releases cleaner air back into the room.
 Portable air purifiers work in rooms of all sizes.
 In addition to simply filtering out large particles, air purifiers sanitize air that passes through them.

 What Does an Air Purifier Do?

 Air purifiers improve indoor air quality, limiting your exposure over time to harmful pollutants.
-When you take a deep breath, you want to fill your lungs with fresh, pure air—not dirty air filled with allergens and dust.
+When you take a deep breath, you want to fill your lungs with pure, fresh air—not dirty air filled with allergens and dust.

 Air pollutants also include pesticides and gases emitted by mattresses and other furniture materials.
 Most indoor air pollution comes from sources that are also indoors, such as cooking fumes, fireplaces, coal heating, paints, and insecticides.
 Building materials, such as treated wood and wallpaper, can also emit pollutants through a process known as off-gassing.